Table of Contents

 Cataract surgery is great for restoring vision and most patients who undergo the procedure return to having good sight.
 Cataract surgery involves removing the cloudy lens through a small incision in the eye and replacing it with a clear, plastic one known as an intraocular lens (IOL).

-In most cases, cataract surgery is carried out under local anaesthetic and you can usually go home the next day.
+In most cases, cataract surgery is carried out under local anesthetic and you can usually go home the next day.
 Almost everyone who has cataract surgery experiences an improvement in their vision, but it can take a few days or weeks for your sight to settle.

 What Happens During Cataract Removal Surgery?